lynnlangit/aws-for-bioinformatics/1_Files_&_Data/6a_SQLQuestions.md

 Both approaches yield the correct result.
 There are two factors in determining which query approach is best.
 Those factors are the following:
 1. Are you more comfortable writing set-based queries?
 Then use the self-join approach.
 Alternatively, you can use the subquery approach if that is more natural for you.
-2. Performance overhead in BigQuery.
+2. Performance overhead in Athena.
 At these small example amounts, query performance won't differ.
 However, with production-sized tables, performance can differ due to other factors (table partitioning for example).
 Query performance tuning is a complex topic is beyond the scope of this course.

 ### ❓Q4: Return the names of experiments that were performed before some Gasch experiment